John Bahnsen: Awards

-Bahnsen is a member of the Army Aviation Hall of Fame and the Georgia Aviation Hall of Fame.
+Bahnsen was a member of the Army Aviation Hall of Fame and the Georgia Aviation Hall of Fame.

 Legacy

-Bahnsen and his brother Peter, who retired from the Army as a lieutenant colonel, are rugby enthusiasts, and established the Bahnsen Pistol Award, presented annually to the captain of West Point's rugby team in honor of their parents.
+Bahnsen and his brother Peter, who retired from the Army as a lieutenant colonel, were rugby enthusiasts, and established the Bahnsen Pistol Award, presented annually to the captain of West Point's rugby team in honor of their parents.

 The Bahnsens also endowed the Future American Warrior Award at Marion Military Institute, a pistol presented each year to the graduate who demonstrates the most leadership potential.

 The West Point class of 1956 funded the building of the Bahnsen Conference Room in the Anderson Rugby Complex at West Point.